-- h) Signature of veterinarian or person administering the medication.
-If by prescription (written instructions) a copy must be attached to medication report. - i) The medication report form must be filed with show management within one hour after administration of the medication or one hour after show management is available, if administration occurs at a time other than during competition hours. - j) The medication report must be signed by show management and the time of receipt recorded on the report. - k) While this report must be filed only if the administered medication will be present in amounts detectable in blood and/or urine samples at the time of competition/sampling, exhibitors are hereby cautioned that it is their responsibility to determine whether or not such medication has had time to clear the horses' system.
-IF THERE IS ANY DOUBT, A MEDICATION REPORT SHOULD BE FILED. - 3) Restrictions concerning use of a conditionally permitted medications that may be administered within 24 hours of showing: - a) The drugs or medications listed below may be administered within 24 hours of showing and should be administered in accordance with the recommendation following each to best assure compliance with maximum allowable plasma levels. - 1) Phenylbutazone -The maximum permitted plasma concentration of phenylbutazone is 15.0 micrograms per milliliter, and the maximum permitted trace level is 2.0 micrograms per milliliter.
+- 3)The horse must be withdrawn and kept out of competition for not less than 24 hours after the medication is administered. - 4) Identification of the medication: (name, amount, strength, and mode of administration.) - 5) Date and time of administration. - 6) Identification of the horse: name, age, color, sex and entry number. - 7) Diagnosis of illness/injury, reason for administration, and name of administering and/or prescribing AAEP veterinarian. - 8) Signature of veterinarian or person administering the medication.
+If by prescription (written instructions) a copy must be attached to medication report. - 9) The medication report form must be filed with show management within one hour after administration of the medication or one hour after show management is available, if administration occurs at a time other than during competition hours. - 10) The medication report must be signed by show management and the time of receipt recorded on the report. - 11) While this report must be filed only if the administered medication will be present in amounts detectable in blood and/or urine samples at the time of competition/sampling, exhibitors are hereby cautioned that it is their responsibility to determine whether or not such medication has had time to clear the horses' system.
+IF THERE IS ANY DOUBT, A MEDICATION REPORT SHOULD BE FILED. - 3) Restrictions concerning use of a conditionally permitted medications that may be administered within 24 hours of showing: - 1) The drugs or medications listed below may be administered within 24 hours of showing and should be administered in accordance with the recommendation following each to best assure compliance with maximum allowable plasma levels. - a) Phenylbutazone The maximum permitted plasma concentration of phenylbutazone is 15.0 micrograms per milliliter, and the maximum permitted trace level is 2.0 micrograms per milliliter.
 When phenylbutazone is administered, the dose should be accurately calculated according to the actual weight of the animal.
 Each 24 hours, not more than 2.0 milligrams per pound of body weight should be administered.
 For a 1000 pound animal, the maximum daily dose is 2.0 grams, which equals two 1.0 gram tablets, or two 1.0 gram units of paste, or 10.0 cc of the injectable (200 milligrams per milliliter.
 No part of a dose should be administered during the twelve (12) hours prior to competing.
 If the medication is administered in the feed, the medicated feed must be consumed and/or removed at least twelve (12) hours prior to competing.
-The medication should not be used for more than five consecutive days. - 2) Flunixin The maximum permitted plasma concentration of Flunixin is 1.0 microgram per milliliter, and the maximum permitted trace level is 0.2 micrograms per milliliter.
+The medication should not be used for more than five consecutive days. - b) Flunixin The maximum permitted plasma concentration of Flunixin is 1.0 microgram per milliliter, and the maximum permitted trace level is 0.2 micrograms per milliliter.
 When Flunixin Meglumine (Banamine) is administered, the dose should be accurately calculated according to the actual weight of the animal.
 Each 24 hours, not more than 0.5 milligrams per pound of body weight should be administered.
-For a 1000 pound animal, the maximum daily dose is 500 milligrams, which equals two 250 milligram packets of granules, or one 500 milligram packet of granules, or 500 milligrams of the oral paste (available in 1500 milligrams dose syringes), or 10.0 cc of the injectable (50 milligrams per milliliter).
+For a 1000 pound animal, the maximum daily dose is 500 milligrams, which equals two 250 milligram packets of granules, or one 500 milligram packet of granules, or 500 milligrams of the oral paste (available in 1500 milligram dose syringes), or 10.0 cc of the injectable (50 milligrams per milliliter).
 No part of a dose should be administered during the twelve (12) hours prior to competing.
 Any medicated feed must be consumed and/or removed at least twelve (12) hours prior to competing.
 The medication should not be used for more than five successive days.